 Interview Chef Bub Horne

-“Try to prepare food with out hurting it.
-Preserve integrity of ingredients .”
+"Try to prepare food without hurting it.
+Preserve the integrity of ingredients ."

-I met Chef Horne on the Internet via E-mail months ago and we’ve been trying to get together since then to go restaurant hopping to meet some of his chef friends.
-Chef Horne works at Daymon Associates Inc.as an R &D Chef for new product development.
+I met Chef Horne on the Internet via e-mail months ago, and we've been trying to get together since then to go to a restaurant, hoping to meet some of his chef friends.
+Chef Horne works at Daymon Associates Inc. as an R &D Chef for new product development.
 Check out his most requested recipe, Roast New York Strip.

 Reluctant Gourmet's Interview